prinzpiuz/blog-prinzpiuz/content/post/My_backup_strategies_part2.md

 modified_date: false
 ---

 This blog post continues the discussion on my backup strategies.
-If you haven't read the previous post, please check it out here.
+If you haven't read the previous post, please check it out [here](/post/my_backup_strategies/).

-Currently, all the machines I am using run on Linux, so this post will focus on how I use Restic for Linux systems.
+Currently, all the machines I am using run on Linux, so this post will focus on How I use Restic for Linux systems.

 **Experiences With System Backups**